ehealthsuisse/ch-epr-fhir/input/pagecontent/ppqm.md

 According to Swiss EPR regulations, patients shall decide who is authorized to view the documents and data in their EPR, and under which circumstances (cf. emergency access).
 The national integration profile "Privacy Policy Query" (CH:PPQ, see Amendment 2.1 of Annex 5 EPRO-FDHA) defines how this decisions are transmitted as patient privacy policies in
 XACML 2.0 format and the SOAP transport protocol.
-This profile offers the same functionality based on lightweight HL7 FHIR® ressources and RESTFul transactions.
+This profile offers the same functionality based on lightweight HL7 FHIR® resources and RESTFul transactions.

 ### Use Cases